Adding gig work to your CV can play to your creativity and strengths

 Name-drop impressive clients and projects

 Always be selective with the clients and projects listed on your CV and make your choices based on the position you're applying for.
-In addition to the projects that relate to your potential new role, you may also like to name-drop any big, impressive clients, or even simply your favourites.
+In addition to the projects that relate to your potential new role, you may also like to name-drop any big, impressive clients.

 When adding details about projects, use punchy, concise bullet points to highlight your marketable skills (include both hard and soft skills) and achievements.
 You can add these bullet points either underneath each client or project, or perhaps underneath your outline, as referenced above.